KaitDooley/Binex-Writeups/binex_tuts/06_ret_overwrite_pie_noCanary/README.md

 # 06_ret_overwrite_pie_noCanary Writeup

 ## Steps:
 1. Run chall.
 Notice in this one PIE is enabled.
-This means that thememory locations are not fixed
+This means that the memory locations are not fixed.
 ```
 $ ./chall